PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

   - NOTE: There are multiple different MSYS2 related shortcuts.
 Make sure you actually opened the right **MinGW** version.
   - If you are on a 32-bit Windows machine, you probably need to start *MSYS2 MinGW x86* instead.
 2. Install helpers: Run `pacman -Syu pactoys git` in the MSYS2 shell.
-3. Install all build dependencies using `pacboy`: Run `pacboy -S toolchain:p cmake:p ninja:p qt5:p`.
+3. Install all build dependencies using `pacboy`: Run `pacboy -S toolchain:p cmake:p ninja:p qt5:p extra-cmake-modules:p`.
   - This might take a while, as it will install Qt and all the build tools required.

 ### Compile from command line on Windows